-The death of his father, his marriage to Martha Freud and the birth of their children all feature prominently, as does the decaying political situation in Vienna and the rise of antisemitism.
+The death of his father, his marriage to Martha Bernays and the birth of their children all feature prominently, as does the decaying political situation in Vienna and the rise of antisemitism.

 In his dreams, details of these experiences combine in unexpected ways with memories going back to his earliest childhood.

 Because of this, the book is arguably also the invention of a new literary genre: a life in dreams!